 When should I apply?

-The full-time DPhil programme has two deadlines in November and January. consideration.
-The part-time DPhil programme has three deadlines in November, January and March.
+The full-time DPhil programme has one deadline in January.
+The part-time DPhil programme has two deadlines in January and March.
 Applications submitted for all deadlines are given equal consideration, but both full-time and part-time applicants who wish to be considered for any scholarships should apply by the January deadline at the latest.

 Please ensure that you start the online application process as early as you can, to ensure plenty of time to complete your application.
 Only applications that are complete by the deadline (including letters of reference) can be considered by the admissions team.
 All applications must be made through the University of Oxford Graduate Admissions site.